 - Computational Fuzzy Extractors

 with Ben Fuller, and Leo Reyzin.
 19th IACR ASIACRYPT, Bangalore, India, December 2013

 The objective is to design provably secure and scalable schemes for encrypting large-scale databases without losing the ability to query them.
 Supported by The Modular Approach to Cloud Security (MACS).

 Graph databases: I investigate graph encryption.
 Ideally, a graph encryption scheme should encrypt a graph with support for various graph queries.
-In this paper, we proposed GRECS that can support approximate shortest distance queries on encrypted graph.
+In this paper, we proposed GRECS that can support approximate shortest distance queries on the encrypted graph.
 See the blog entry.
 (Collaboration with Seny Kamara)

 Multiparty computation: Motivated by the data privacy concerns in today's internet, I am exploring scalable privacy-preserving data mining/machine learning protocols where each party only learns the output of the algorithm and nothing else.
-In particular, I consider mostly data mining/learning algorithms that can scale to massive amount of datasets.
+In particular, I consider mostly data mining/learning algorithms that can scale to the massive amount of datasets.
 For example, I proposed a privacy-preserving protocol for computing the distance between two time-series (see here).
 I am also studying privacy-preserving clustering algorithms.
 (Collaboration with RSA labs)

 Node similarity: I am interested in node similarity measures, a fundamental problem in graph data analytics that can be used for graph de-anonymization.
 Existing node similarity measurements focus on evaluating how similar between two nodes in the same graph.
-In this project, we investigate methods that measure similarity between nodes in different graphs (inter-graph nodes).
+In this project, we investigate methods that measure the similarity between nodes in different graphs (inter-graph nodes).
 In particular, we are interested in defining new distance metrics that are based on the neighborhood topology of two nodes. (see here)

 I started to work at Apple Inc. since 2016, where I conduct my research and apply them to practice.